Ralph Neas

 Ralph G. Neas (born May 17, 1946) is an American civil rights activist and executive.
 He is best known for directing a series of national campaigns to strengthen and protect civil rights laws during the Reagan and Bush presidencies.
 He is also known for chairing the national coalition that helped defeat the U.S. Supreme Court nomination of Robert Bork.

 Neas served as executive director of the Leadership Conference on Civil Rights; president and CEO of People For the American Way (PFAW) and the PFAW Foundation; president and CEO of the National Coalition on Health Care; and president and CEO of the Generic Pharmaceutical Association (GPhA).
 He served for eight years as chief legislative assistant to Republican Senators Edward Brooke of Massachusetts and David Durenberger of Minnesota.
 He remained a member of the Republican Party until October 1996.

-Senator Edward Kennedy, in 1995, in a Senate floor statement, called Neas "the 101st Senator for Civil Rights."
-That same week, Senator Carol Moseley Braun (D-Il)—the first African-American woman elected to the U.S. Senate—called Neas "one of our nation's foremost civil rights leaders."

 Early life and education

 Neas was born on May 17, 1946, in Brookline, Massachusetts.
-In 1955, the Neas family moved from New England to St. Charles, Illinois where Neas' father, Ralph, Sr., began a career as a salesman for the American Brass Company.
-Neas grew up in St. Charles which was a town of approximately 12,000 people.
-The town is 40 miles west of Chicago, with one African American family.
-Neas attended Marmion Military Academy, a high school run by Benedictine monks and U.S. Army personnel.
-Because of such surroundings, Neas had little direct contact with a rapidly changing political world.
+In 1955, the Neas family moved from New England to St. Charles, Illinois.
+There, Neas' father, Ralph Sr., began a career as a salesman for the American Brass Company.
+Neas quit public high school and attended Marmion Military Academy (Aurora, Illinois), a private Benedictine military school to set himself up for success in attending university.

-Influencing Neas significantly in the years before he left for college and law school were his parents, the teachings of Vatican II, his love for baseball, the civil rights movement, and the lessons he learned at Marmion.
+Neas states that major influences before he left for college and law school were his parents, the teachings of Vatican II, his love for baseball, the civil rights movement, and the lessons he learned at Marmion.

-Neas graduated from Marmion Military Academy (Aurora, Illinois) in 1964.
-He earned a B.A. with honors from the University of Notre Dame in 1968; and a J.D. from the University of Chicago Law School in 1971.
+Neas graduated from Marmion Military Academy in 1964.
+He earned a B.A. with honors from the University of Notre Dame in 1968, and a J.D. from the University of Chicago Law School in 1971.